arusher999/Semester-Project---Advanced-Topics-in-CS/README.md

 10/17/24: began working on the car tutorial. imported scenery and need to work on steering mechanics.
 ![0](https://github.com/user-attachments/assets/cb19aaea-7c1f-4fc4-916c-b7f7b3ff61b7)
 ![0](https://github.com/user-attachments/assets/ed95a008-801f-4fdb-8d5e-3f2192e774c3)

 10/18/24: Switched strategies with the creation of the car, and will begin following a new video.
 It is quite long and this WILL TAKE A WHILE.
 10/21/24: began working on the video tutorial. downloaded assets and began working with controllers.
+10/22/24 - 10/23/24: Working on a way to integrate the car within Unity successfully.
+Cars are hard.
+Videos are mostly outdated.
+We are finding new options.
+For our MVP Project, it is very likely that we will not have a car within Unity, and we will have our town as a sort of demo.

 video demo: https://streamable.com/wn27fx